 - Why Boundaries are Necessary for Self-Care by Kari Owens

-And, on the same subject from another respondent – “Put yourself first when you can; like not narcissistic but in looking after yourself”
+As one respondent wrote, “Put yourself first when you can; like not narcissistic but in looking after yourself”

 Prioritising yourself differs from self-care in that many of us have been taught from a young age to be self-less.
 That is, to put others first.
 Learning to put yourself first takes time, and it often involves reframing stories we have told ourself for a very long time.